DevyanshJain/AAPL-LSTM-Stock-Predictor/README.md

 - **Performance Metric**: RMSE = 3.15

 ## 📊 Project Features
-- Fetches Apple stock data from 2022 to 2024
+- Predicts Apple stock data from 2022 to 2024
 - Normalizes the data using MinMaxScaler
 - Uses sliding window technique to create sequences
 - Trains a two-layer LSTM model